Shedd Aquarium is SOLD OUT until 1pm today. Museum Campus parking availability and cost will be impacted by an event.

 Caring for Animals in Need

 We work together to help animals in need.
 From the tiniest shrimp to the biggest beluga, we offer dedicated, preventive care to every animal that calls the aquarium home.
-In addition to building knowledge through daily care, Shedd's Animal Response Team collaborate with partners around the globe to help wild animals in need, from stranded sea otters to abandoned African penguin chicks.
+In addition to building knowledge through daily care, Shedd's Animal Response Team collaborate with partners around the globe to help wild animals in need, from stranded sea otters to abandoned beluga whales.

 Shedding Single-Use Plastics